Winnode/PixelTab/Readme.md

     ]
     ```
    Replace `YOUR_INIT_DATA`, `YOUR_SECRET`, `YOUR_TELEGRAM_ID`, and `YOUR_USERNAME` with the appropriate values for your accounts.
-4. Run the script using `node start.js`.
+4. Run the script using `node script.js`.

 ## Notes
-- Make sure your accounts have the necessary permissions to interact with the Winnode Project API.
+- Make sure your accounts have the necessary permissions to interact with the PixelVerse Project API.
 - The script will continuously fetch user data and claim mining rewards for each account in the `accounts.json` file.

 ## Support